 - All abstracts must be original work, submission acknowledges consent to publication of the abstract in the Meeting proceedings and Meeting app.

 - The presenting author must be listed as an author on the abstract during submission.
-If for any reason the nominated presenting author cannot attend, another author can be nominated to give the presentation but the replacement presenter must have been listed as an author during the original abstract submission.
+If for any reason the nominated presenting author cannot attend, a replacement author can give the presentation but the replacement presenter must have been listed as an author during the original abstract submission.
 If no named authors are available to give the presentation, the abstract must be withdrawn.

-- The presenting author will be required to register for the Meeting in order to ensure their abstract(s) is included in the final program.
-Failure to register will result in withdrawl of the oral or poster presentation.
+- The presenting author will be required to register and pay for the Meeting in order to ensure their abstract(s) is included in the final program.
+Failure to register will result in withdrawal of the oral or poster presentation.

-- You are not required to be a member of any of the Socities to submit an abstract, however membership is required for many of the Awards and Grants offered.
-Additional information to determine award eligibility such as age at time of the Meeting and date of your last qualification, can be provided during submission if you wish to be considered for an award.
+- You are not required to be a member of any of the Societies to submit an abstract, however membership is required for many of the Awards and Grants offered.
+Additional information to determine award eligibility, such as age at time of the Meeting and date of your last qualification, is required to be provided during submission if you wish to be considered for an award.

 - If your abstract has been previously presented, please ensure you disclose where / when your material was presented or published during submission.

 Your abstract must be prepared using this template.
 Please download this now and complete prior to starting your submission process.
 Please save the file using the first 5 words of your title as the file name, do not include any presenter or author's names in the file name or abstract document.
 You will upload this document as part of your abstract submission.